andykee/andykee.com/content/zernike-mode-removal.md

-Title: Zernike Removal by Projection
+Title: Zernike Mode Removal
 Date: 2016-02-17
 Category:
 Tags:
 Summary:
-Slug: zernike-removal-projection
+Slug: zernike-mode-removal
 Authors: AK

 The [Zernike polynomials](https://en.wikipedia.org/wiki/Zernike_polynomials) represent an orthogonal basis defined over the unit circle and an arbitrary wavefront over a circular pupil can be described as a linear combination of Zernike polynomials: